sonatype-nexus-community/scan-gradle-plugin/README.md

     serverUrl = 'http://localhost:8070'
     applicationId = 'app'
-    stage = 'build' // build is used if omitted allConfigurations = true // if true includes the dependencies in all resolvable configurations.
+    stage = 'build' // build is used if omitted allConfigurations = false // if true includes the dependencies in all resolvable configurations.
 By default is false, meaning only 'compileClasspath', 'runtimeClasspath', 'releaseCompileClasspath' and 'releaseRuntimeClasspath' are considered resultFilePath = 'results.json' // Optional.
 JSON file containing results of the evaluation }
 ```